cwrc/CWRC-GitWriter/README.md

 After authenticating with GitHub, GitHub returns an OAuth token, which is then submitted on every request to the GitHub API.

-We could store this token in a server side session, but instead we store it in a browser cookie that the CWRC-GitWriter submits in the request header (to help guard against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) for each request to the CWRC-GitServer:
+We could store this token in a server side session, but instead we store it in a browser cookie that the CWRC-GitWriter submits in the request header (to help guard against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) for each request to the CWRC-GitServer.

 ![OAuth Overview](/docs/images/oauth.svg)